Brittany - A Cyclist's Guide

 For bike rental in Brittany, see our bike hire listings.

 The Nantes-Brest canal runs right across Brittany and can be cycled in entirety.
 The development of the green ways (voies vertes) – old railway lines and canal towpaths – is an ongoing project, with hundreds of miles of tracks already enjoyed by cyclists.
 When the system is fully functioning, it will be possible to cycle right across Brittany and north/south at each end of the region.
-The current paths are fully detailed in G.H.Randall’s book Brittany’s Green Ways, which also has details of bike-friendly accommodation (see also G.H.
+The current paths are fully detailed in G.H.Randall’s book Brittany's Green Ways: A Guide to Re-Used Railway Tracks and Canal Towpaths (UK, US, Fr), which also has details of bike-friendly accommodation (see also G.H.
 Randall's green ways overview for Freewheeling France).
 If you fancy cycling the full 365km length of the Nantes-Brest Canal, see the Red Dog guide to the canal, which details the whole towpath in maps and includes places to stay along the way.

 The green heart of Brittany offers a multitude of quiet lanes and rural tracks for cyclists, with the area around Lac de Guerlédan (in French) providing a good starting point for many bike routes on and off the green ways.
 The coastal path is not open to cyclists, for environmental reasons and the potential danger to walkers on often narrow and maybe vertiginous routes.
 There are, however, many advised cycling routes to get the best sea-views and access to particular points of interest.

 The cities of Rennes (Velo Star – in French) and Vannes (Vélocéa – in French) have public bike hire schemes.
-Quimper is improving its provision for cycling, but the size of the centre does not really warrant a special cycle tour.
+Quimper is improving its provision for cycling.

 Cycling tours of Brittany